pinkpong111/instability-dynamics-multi-agent/README.md

 SafeLLM performs token-level harmful content tracing through **FFN (feedforward network) activations**, identifying the specific substructures responsible for harmful generation pathways.
 Targeted neutralization of these substructures achieves irreversible forgetting while preserving general performance.

 VST mapping: harmful vectors have anatomically identifiable locations.
-They are not uniformly distributed but concentrated in specific FFN substructures — the same middle-layer MLP zone identified as highest-AIE in ROME (Section 7.5).
+They are not uniformly distributed but concentrated in specific FFN substructures — the same middle-layer MLP zone identified as highest-AIE in ROME (Appendix A.5).
 This gives injection a structural target: not the whole network, but the high-impact zone.

 **Finding 3 — Optimal intervention depth is the upper third of the model (FGSN, arXiv:2508.09190, 2025):**